The Foundation for a Meaningful Life

 Acting is an elective open to eighth and ninth grade students with a strong interest in performing arts.
 In this course, students explore the importance of taking risks, embracing vulnerabilities, and exploring one’s authentic self as a way of strengthening their work on stage.
 Through improvisation, playmaking, monologue exploration, and script analysis, students develop a deeper understanding and appreciation of acting methodology and theatrical works.

-• Advanced 3D Design
+• Creativity and Design

 • Wellness 9